 Dr. Lee Bauman is my guest.

-He's written a number of books.
+He's written a number of books, actually.

-The Melding of Science and Spirituality.
+The melding of science and spirituality.

-And I guess we should discuss that in a moment, and then we'll go directly to calls if you'll just stay right there.
+And then we'll go directly to calls, if you'll just stay right there.

-In the Akashic Light art, I ...was basically greatly disturbed, as probably all Americans were, after the events of 9-11.
+In the Akashic Light art, I was basically greatly disturbed, as probably all Americans were after the events of 9-11.

-And, having done my research which led to God at the Speed of Light, and recognizing that the God of all religions was described in terms of light, it seemed to me there was an obvious commonality amongst all religions.
+And having done my research, which led to God at the speed of light, and recognizing that the God of all religions was described in terms of light, it seemed to me there was an obvious commonality amongst all religions.

-And, you know, the fact that Muslims were fighting Christians, and were Fighting just Judeo-Christian philosophies in general, and vice versa, for that matter, I felt was the major stimulus for this book.
+And, you know, the fact that Muslims were fighting Christians and were fighting just Judeo-Christian philosophies in general, and vice versa, for that matter, I felt was the major stimulus for this book.

-What I attempt to do is go into strict detail with all of the world's religions, showing how God is described in terms of light.
+What I attempt to do is go into strict detail with all of the world's religions, showing how God is described in terms of light and how the commonalities outweigh the differences amongst our world religions.

-I go into all of the significant spiritual passages between the world's religions, and the one aspect which intrigued me the most was that dealing with Islam, with the Muslim religion.
+And the one aspect which intrigued me the most was that dealing with Islam, with the Muslim religion.

-As Westerners, we often quote one of the surahs, one of the passages from the Quran, and we quote the passage that reads, when you meet the unbelievers in the battlefield, strike off their heads, and when you have laid them low, bind your captives firmly.
+As Westerners, we often quote one of the surahs, one of the passages from the Quran, and we quote the passage that reads, When you meet the unbelievers in the battlefield, strike off their heads, and when you have laid them low, bind your captives firmly.

 And that's one of the several passages which Westerners feel is the reason for all this violence that we're seeing from the Islamic radicals.

-The one passage which I give out in my talks reads as follows, Moses and Eliezer the priest and all the leaders of the congregation went forth to meet them, speaking of the army of Moses, and Moses was angry with them.
+Moses and Eliezer, the priest, and all the leaders of the congregation went forth to meet them, speaking of the army of Moses.

 He said, Have you let all the women live?